amini-allight/npdfr/readme.md

 Really intended for use on Linux only, but should be reasonably easy to adapt to other operating systems.

+## Project Status

+Complete and ready to use!
+Please open an issue if you find any problems or it stops working.

+## Contributions

+Contributions are accepted.

 ## How to Build

 Make sure the following dependencies are available: